 - 1. Decide with Dr. Foran that you wish to proceed with total hip replacement. - 2.
 Dr. Foran will discuss with you the following: - a.
 Indications for surgery - b.
 Benefits/Risks of surgery - c.
 Alternatives to surgery - 3.
-In the office you will sign a consent form stating that you understand the risks and benefits of surgery (example of consent on pages 23-24) - 4.
-You will be contacted by Destiney, Dr. Foran's surgery scheduler, within one week of consenting for surgery to schedule your procedure.
-(Destiney's number is listed in the front of this booklet-if you have not heard from Destiney in a week, please call).
-Destiney will arrange the date of your surgery.
-Destiney will also schedule your first post-operative visit approximately 2 weeks after surgery- please let Destiney know whether the Golden or Westminster office is most convenient for you.
-Note, your first post-operative visit may be with one of Dr. Foran's physician's assistants. - 5.
-If you would like a comprehensive breakdown of what your insurance plan will cover, please contact your insurance company. - 6.
+In the office you will sign a consent form stating that you understand the risks and benefits of surgery (example of consent on pages 29).
+You will meet with the surgery scheduler and she will arrange the date of your surgery.
+Sadie will also schedule your post-operative visit approximately 2 and 6 weeks after surgery.
+Please let Sadie know whether the Golden or Westminster office is most convenient for you.
+All 2-week post ops are to be scheduled with Dr. Foran's PA and the 6-week post ops with Dr. Foran. - 4.
+You will meet with the financial coordinator to discuss payment and insurance questions. - 5.
 Prior to your scheduled surgery, you will need medical clearance from your primary medical doctor.
 Medical clearance typically includes a physical examination, blood work, EKG, and any other tests deemed necessary by your doctor.
-Surgery cannot proceed without prior clearance!
-Please schedule this once you have your surgery date. - 7.
-To help prepare you and answer your questions, you will need to attend a "Total Joint" class at OrthoColorado Hospital PRIOR to your surgery.
-Please contact OrthoColorado Hospital to sign up for the class at 720-321-5618 or for any questions regarding OrthoColorado 720-321-5450.
-You may also schedule a class at https://www.centura.org/locations/orthocolorado-hospital/patient-education
+Surgery cannot proceed without prior clearance.
+Please schedule this once you have your surgery date and have the appointment at least 2-3 weeks before your surgery date. - 6.
+To help prepare you and answer your questions, you will need to watch a "Total Joint" video class PRIOR to your surgery.